rummik/czhttpd/README.md

-# czhttpd - Dev Branch
+# czhttpd - dev branch

-Partial rewrite, work in progress a.k.a. nothing to see here....*yet*
+Partial rewrite to test out a pseudo event driven model.

+TODO:
+- [ ] Implement some sort of timeout